maxnowack/reliable-debundle/README.md

 exports.c = F1;
 exports.d = F2;
 ```
-There code allow you jump in Intellij Idea products.
+There code allow you jump and refactor in Intellij Idea products.

 ## Updates by scil